Complete-Genomics/cLFR_SNVpolish/README.md

 ## Discussion

-Consensus calling is chosen over `denovo_OLC`-style de novo assembly not as a fallback but as the cheaper path that still preserves SNVs, because the majority vote stays within one molecule's own reads rather than being pooled across a shared assembly graph.
-That choice only pays off if the SNVs it preserves are trustworthy, and trustworthiness is exactly where the two library types diverge: PE consensus is built on Lariat's UMI-aware alignment, so molecule linkage is already resolved by the time consensus runs; SE600 cannot use Lariat, so its consensus is built blind to molecule
+Consensus calling is chosen over `denovo_OLC`-style de novo assembly not as a fallback but as the cheaper, reference-anchored path -- not because it is inherently better at preserving SNVs.
+Both approaches vote only within one molecule's own reads, and consensus's reference-guided pileup can in principle lose signal exactly where alignment struggles (splice junctions, read ends, dense SNV clusters), a head-to-head comparison this repository has not run.
+The choice instead reflects compute cost and the fact that downstream candidate generation here needs reference-relative coordinates.
+Whatever SNVs consensus does produce still need to be trustworthy, and trustworthiness is exactly where the two library types diverge: PE consensus is built on Lariat's UMI-aware alignment, so molecule linkage is already resolved by the time consensus runs; SE600 cannot use Lariat, so its consensus is built blind to molecule